neueda/awesome-neo4j/README.md

 - [py2neo](https://github.com/nigelsmall/py2neo) - Py2neo is a comprehensive toolkit for working with Neo4j from within Python applications or from the command line.
 - [neomodel](https://github.com/robinedwards/neomodel) - An Object Graph Mapper (OGM) for the neo4j graph database, built on the awesome py2neo.
+- [BulbFlow](https://github.com/espeed/bulbs) - A Python persistence framework for graph databases like Neo4j, OrientDB and Titan.

 #### PHP

 - [neo4jphp](https://github.com/jadell/neo4jphp) - PHP wrapper of the Neo4j REST interface.
 - [NeoEloquent](https://github.com/Vinelab/NeoEloquent) - A Neo4j ORM - Based on Eloquent.
 - [NeoClient](https://github.com/neoxygen/neo4j-neoclient) - A PHP HttpClient for the Neo4j ReST API with MultiDB Support.
+- [Spider](https://github.com/spider/spider) - A simple, flexible, and beautiful graph-data abstraction for php.

 #### Other